 In December 2015, Shanghai Caiyin acquired the servicing rights and obligations of all outstanding loan facilitated by Niwodai Finance, a subsidiary of Shanghai Jiayin and an entity providing offline individual finance services controlled by the Mr. Dinggui Yan, our founder, director and chief executive officer, as well as the obligation to continue to provide guarantee on those loans through investor assurance program that was previously managed by Niwodai Finance.
-In accordance with the agreement, Niwodai Finance agreed to pay Shanghai Caiyin an aggregate amount of RMB700.0 million as the total consideration, in view of customer recognition of the Niwodai brand and proprietary technology of Niwodai Finance, the benefits of which were shared with us free of charge and not reflected in our financial statements.
-At the time of the transaction, the investor assurance fund managed by Niwodai Finance had funds of RMB136.3 million, and accordingly, the amounts due from Niwodai Finance to Shanghai Caiyin were RMB563.7 million at the time of the agreement, which amounts represent the contractual consideration net of funds remaining in the investor assurance program of Niwodai Finance.
+Niwodai Finance agreed to pay Shanghai Caiyin an aggregate amount of RMB700.0 million as the total consideration.
+At the time of the transaction, the investor assurance fund managed by Niwodai Finance had funds of RMB136.3 million.
 We recorded a guarantee liability in connection with the transaction of RMB2.9 billion as "other guarantee liabilities" in the consolidated balance sheet.
-As of December 31, 2016, 2017 and as of June 30, 2018, other guarantee liabilities were RMB2,000.1 million, RMB701.2 million (US\$106.0 million) and RMB225.8 million (US\$34.1 million), respectively.
-As of December 31, 2016, 2017 and as of June 30, 2018 respectively, amounts due from Niwodai Finance were RMB562.8 million, RMB517.7 million (US\$78.2 million) and RMB452.4 million (US\$68.4 million), respectively.
+As of December 31, 2016, 2017 and as of June 30, respectively, amounts due from Niwodai Finance were RMB562.8 million, RMB517.7 million (US\$78.2 million) and RMB452.4 million (US\$68.4 million), respectively.
 Such amounts represent outstanding fee payable to us in connection with the agreement, net of funds remaining in the investor assurance program of Niwodai Finance which were deducted from the consideration payable.
 In accordance with the agreement with Niwodai Finance, such amounts were payable on demand of us, prior to the time when the terms of the outstanding loans facilitated by Niwodai Finance expire.
-Substantially all of the loans covered by the investor assurance program previously managed by Niwodai Finance will mature by the end of 2018.
-Accordingly, other guarantee liabilities are expected to be substantially paid out by the end of 2018.
-Meanwhile, the amount due from Niwoda Finance is also expected to be fully collected by the end of 2018.